DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 [Find accredited English teacher training providers](https://www.gov.uk/find-postgraduate-teacher-training-courses) offering languages and physics teacher training courses.

-#### Scholarships if you train to teach physics, French, German or Spanish
+#### Scholarships for physics, French, German and Spanish

-A scholarship is a cash sum from the UK government.
 To get a scholarship, you’ll need to be a high-calibre student and pass a tough selection process, run by the professional body for your subject.

 If you’re successful, your teacher training provider will pay the scholarship money directly into your bank account over a period of 10 months.
-You will not have to pay this money back.

-Physics scholarship: £29,000
+You may be eligible for a:

+* physics scholarship of £29,000
-French, German or Spanish scholarship: £27,000
+* French, German or Spanish scholarship of £27,000

-To apply for a scholarship, you’ll need a place on a course with an accredited teacher training provider training to teach French, German, Spanish or physics.
+To apply for a scholarship, you’ll need a place on a course training to teach French, German, Spanish or physics with an accredited teacher training provider.

 You'll also need at least one of the following:

-• a bachelor’s degree class 2:1 (honours) or higher
+* a bachelor’s degree class 2:1 (honours) or higher

-• a master’s degree
+* a master’s degree

-• a PhD
+* a PhD

 In exceptional circumstances, you may be offered a scholarship with a bachelor’s degree class 2:2, if you have significant relevant experience.

 You can check if you’re eligible for a scholarship and apply by visiting:

 * the [Institute of Physics](https://www.iop.org/about/support-grants/iop-teacher-training-scholarships#gref) (for a physics scholarship)
-* the [British Council](https://www.britishcouncil.org) (for a French, German or Spanish scholarship) – email languagesteachertrainingscholarships@britishcouncil.org to register your interest
+* the [British Council](https://www.britishcouncil.org) (for a French, German or Spanish scholarship)

+You can also email languagesteachertrainingscholarships@britishcouncil.org to register your interest for a scholarship to teach French, German or Spanish.

 <div class="inset">
   <h4>Already living in the UK?</h4>